alainseys/project_creativecommons.org/README.md

        WordPress theme for Creative Commons website
    - URI Paths:
      - *default* (any URIs that don't match those listed, below)
+     - URLs from content importers (see CONTRIBUTING.md for more details)
 2. Chooser
    - ~~[Creativecommons/chooser][chooser]: [WIP] The new and improved CC license selection tool.~~